Last Updated on

 As an Arkansas resident, you have a number of Medigap plan options, depending on the zip code in which you live.
 Here’s an overview of how Medicare Supplement insurance works in your state.

-In Arkansas, you have access to the 10 standardized Medigap plans available in all states (Massachusetts, Minnesota, and Wisconsin, offer different types of Medigap plans).
+In Arkansas, as in most states, you have access to the 10 standardized Medigap plans available in most of the country (Massachusetts, Minnesota, and Wisconsin offer different standardized Medigap plans).
 Each Medigap plan is labeled with one of 10 letters (A, B, C, D, F, G, K, L, M, and N), and plans of the same letter offer the same benefits.

 It’s important for you to know that Medigap plans in Arkansas, like those in other states, do not offer prescription drug coverage.
-If you need help to cover medication costs, you may want to enroll in a stand-alone Medicare Part D Prescription Drug Plan, available through private insurance companies.
+If you need help to cover medication costs, you may want to get this through a stand-alone Medicare Part D Prescription Drug Plan, available through Medicare-contracted private insurance companies.

-Remember that even if you sign up for a Medigap plan in Arkansas, you must remain enrolled in Original Medicare, Part A and Part B for your health coverage.
-You’ll need to keep paying your Medicare Part B premium, to keep your health insurance coverage.
+Remember that if you sign up for a Medigap plan in Arkansas, you must remain enrolled in Original Medicare, Part A and Part B for your health coverage.
+You’ll need to keep paying your Medicare Part B premium, in addition to any premium required by your Medigap policy.
 Medigap plans in Arkansas are meant to help with certain costs that Original Medicare doesn’t cover; these plans aren’t meant to be a substitute for your Original Medicare coverage.

 |Medicare Supplement Benefits||A||B||C||D||F*||G||K||L||M||N|